Would you know what to do if you saw a spill?

 Anytime gasoline or oil is involved, try to stop the leading edge of the flow with dirt, rags, anything that is available and call 911.
 Emergency crews will respond.

 A green substance could be a number of things, possibly toxic.
-If you feel uncomfortable going to the source of the spill to determine what it is, call the City at 720-898-7800 or police dispatch at 720-898-6900.
-We will respond.
+If you feel uncomfortable going to the source of the spill to determine what it is, call the City at 720-898-7070 or police dispatch at 720-898-6900.
+A response may be needed.

-If you can, call your neighbor and let them know that washing anything out in the gutter is illegal, then call us.
-A warning will be issued, and if it happens again, a fine will be issued.
+If you can, call your neighbor and let them know that washing anything out in the gutter is illegal or call the City at 720-898-7070.
+A warning will be issued and the paint will need to be cleaned up.
+If it happens again, a fine will be assessed.

 We thank you for helping protect Arvada's environment!